jasonsikes/QLogo/README.md

 ## Here are the nuances (they're mostly insignificant, I think):

-* Colors can be specified in one of four ways:
+* Colors can be specified in one of five ways:

    1. as a palette index (0 to 100), same as UCBLogo